 Obviously the VDR project... and:

-The SourceForge project vdr-mediamvp - inspired me to do this, and I use some of the server code/ideas that I think are actually from the streamdev plugin code..... http://www.rst38.org.uk/vdr/mediamvp.
+The vdr-mediamvp project - this provided the initial inspiration, and I use some of the server code/ideas that I think originated from the streamdev plugin code.

-The SourceForge project mvpmc - I use a lot of code from this project that controls the hardware of the MVP.
-This is the most important stuff that enables this project.
-When I came to MVP programming, 99% of the work of controlling the MVP had been done by people associated with the mvpmc project.
-If you have a MythTV backend and want to use an MVP as the frontend for it, MVPMC is the project for you. http://www.mvpmc.org.
+The mvpmc project - For the MVP version of VOMP I used a lot of code from this project that controls the hardware of the MVP.
+If you have a MythTV backend and want to use an MVP as the frontend for it, MVPMC is the project for you.

 Back to main page